xenotomb/maingame/README.md

 # maingame

+(EDIT: 17/12/18 - Wow this died.
+Time to reboot it a third time.
+XIX release, anybody?)

 Working directory/git repository for Xenotomb.
 (Codenamed XIIX for "Xenotomb (18)") Project lead and primary mapper and designer is Neo "Neonspider" Te-Aika.
 Additional design, mapping, and advanced programming by Joseph "(insert)" Sutton.